MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-billing-faq.md

 ---
 title: Azure App Service on Azure Stack billing overview and FAQ | Microsoft Docs
-description: Details on how Azure App Service on Azure Stack is metered and charged for.
+description: Details on how Azure App Service on Azure Stack is metered and billed.
 services: azure-stack
 documentationcenter: ''
 author: apwestgarth